Scientific: Ferocactus wislizeni

 USDA 9-11 (arid zones only)

-Landscape Use: Accent cacti for xeric landscapes, desert gardens, containers.
+Landscape Use: Stout accent or specimen barrel cacti for xeric landscapes, desert gardens, containers.

 Form & Character: These are stout, slowly developing columnar cacti that like other Ferocactus species evoke feelings of solitary and loneliness.

-Growth Habit: Stout, short, slow growing and long-lived columnar cactus eventually to 10 feet by 1.5 feet wide, will seldom branch at the base.
+Growth Habit: Evergreen succulent, slow growing and long-lived columnar cactus eventually to 10-feet tall by 1.5-feet wide, will sparsely branch or clump at its base with age.
 The fluted ribs of both species tend to revolve about elongating stem trunk that leans to the south over time.

-Foliage/Texture: Arizona barrel cactus has stiff reddish to gray curved spines, often hooked at the spine terminus, are found growing on the ridges in clusters at each aerole; VERY coarse texture.
+Foliage/Texture: Arizona barrel cactus has stiff reddish to gray-curved spines found growing on the ridges in clusters at each aerole, somtimes hooked towards the stem terminus, VERY coarse texture.

 Flowers & Fruits: Arizona barrel cacti have ringed clusters of small cup-shaped flowers at the terminal meristem in shades of red to orange to yellow, flower sepals are red.
-Flowering is followed by development of yellow, oval-shaped, scaly fruit, generally fleshy and indehiscent to 3/4 inch long at the apex of the barrel.
+Flowering is followed by development of yellow, oval-shaped, scaly fruit, densely arranged in number at the stem apex, generally fleshy and indehiscent to 3/4-inch long at the apex of the barrel.
 Each fruit contain as many as 30,000 seeds.

-Seasonal Color: Flowers provide a subtle visual accent during the early summer heat of May.
+Seasonal Color: Flowers provide a subtle visual accent during the early summer heat of May, while fruits add a nice accent during the fall and winter.

 Light: Full sun